Reshade Effect Shader Toggler (R.E.S.T)

 Screenshot of the ReShade add-on tab.

-Click the arrow to open the add-on, and close other add-ons to make it cleaner.
+Click the arrow to open the add-on, and close other add-ons to make it easier to see.

 Configuring the Add-on